Israeli forces strike Syria air base — report | DW | 02.06.2019

 There was no immediate comment from Israel.

-The attack came hours after the Israel Defense Forces (IDF) said it had struck several targets in Syria including artillery batteries and observation posts.
+The attack came hours after the Israel Defense Forces (IDF) said they had struck several targets in Syria, including artillery batteries and observation posts.

-At least three soldiers were killed and seven others wounded in the attack, said SANA.
+At least three soldiers were killed and seven others wounded in the attack, SANA said.
 SOHR reported that at least 10 military personnel, including three Syrian soldiers, were killed in the strikes.

 The IDF said it struck military targets in response to the launching of two rockets from Syria towards Israel, one of which it said landed on its territory.